FUELS:

 Knocking is the unusual sound produced by

-2. 6.Which property of coal is tested in
+an engine. - 6.Which property of coal is tested in

 Audibert Arnu test?